tommyp/tommyp.org/src/routes/blog/psychodyssey.md

 First, some background:

 Double Fine are known for being an extremely creative studio.
-Founded by Tim Schafer, who previously worked at Lucasarts, on Secret of Monkey Island, Day of the Tentacle, Grim Fandango, and Full Throttle.
+Founded by Tim Schafer, who previously worked at Lucasarts.
+He worked on some popular games like Secret of Monkey Island, Day of the Tentacle, Grim Fandango, and Full Throttle.
 While working on Full Throttle, a game about a biker gang, he wanted to have an interactive peyote trip.
 Lucasarts objected, so he quit and founded his own studio.

 Double Fine's first game, Psychonauts, was an action platformer in the lineage of Mario 64.
 You play as Raz, a boy who has ran away from his circus acrobat family to join a summer camp for children with psychic abilities.
 He hopes one day to join the titular Psychonauts - a psychic spy agency.

 Psychonauts differs from other platformers by its level setup.
-In most games of that genre, the levels pull from common archetypes like ice, lava, jungle, etc. In Psychonauts, you enter people's minds in a space representing their mental state, defeating enemies and completing tasks centred around their particular condition.
+In most games of that genre, the levels pull from common archetypes like ice, lava, jungle, etc. In Psychonauts, you enter people's minds and exist in a space representing their mental state, defeating enemies and completing tasks centred around their particular condition.

 It's most famous level is [The Milkman Conspiracy](https://en.wikipedia.org/wiki/Milkman_Conspiracy).
-You enter the mind of a Milkman obsessed with conspiracies, which exists as a 1950s American suburban street twisted within 3d space back onto itself and populated with shady [G-men](https://en.wikipedia.org/wiki/G-man) watching you.
+Set inside the brain of Boyd, a Milkman obsessed with conspiracies, you explore a 1950s American suburban street populated with shady [G-men](https://en.wikipedia.org/wiki/G-man) watching you.
+The G-men pretend to be housewives and construction workers and speak in nonsense while the street itself twists within 3d space back onto itself, representing the twisted logic that Boyd sees in the world around him.

 The development was difficult for the team, and although it wasn't a commercial success, it received a lot of critical acclaim.
 Over the years, more and more people have played Psychonauts and loved it so much, that even the existence of a sequel was hotly anticipated by many.